How to Remove Faucet Handle Without Screws | Perfect Solution on DIY

 No need for any fancy tools here, your tool box or your house would have got what you need already.
 Generally, you want to have a pair of pliers, a screwdriver and rags.

 Those should be enough to get you through the process with little problem.
-Use some lubricants such as machine oil or cooking oil as well, in case that the faucet gives you a tough time later.
+And you can use some lubricants such as machine oil or cooking oil as well, in case that the faucet gives you a tough time later.

-Protective gears are not mandatory but a pair of gloves, so you can have a better grip on the tools and goggles to prevent spilling water.
+Protective gears are not mandatory but a pair of gloves is advised so you can have a better grip on the tools and goggles to prevent spilling water.
 When you have finished the preparation then let’s get into the real thing now.

 The removal process